• Feb 4, 2025

 DXPs allow brands to have separate vendors for each of their core technology needs by making it easy to integrate with the preferred automation or eCommerce tools.
 Data gets pulled using APIs and delivered to the central digital experience platform, giving brands more control over their data.
 They can track the entire customer lifecycle from a single platform instead of toggling through different tools to find the key piece of data they’re looking for.

-How Magnolia DXP achieves this
+How Magnolia DXP delivers

-Magnolia offers one platform that seamlessly integrates with every other tool in your martech stack.
+Magnolia offers one platform that deeply integrates with every other tool in your martech stack.
 You have everything you need to create the perfect digital customer experience by unifying every tool and available data source.
 Some of the tools include: Magnolia AdminCentral for orchestrating a unified experience, Magnolia DAM for managing all your assets in one place, and Magnolia Campaign Manager for pre-scheduling and creating your campaign.

 2. Flexible Architecture

 Building off of the single point of control, DXPs have the architecture and flexibility that make it possible to view everything in one place.
-The classic headless CMS includes integrations with other tools, but unfortunately, integrations aren’t always complication-free.
-With a DXP, integrations can be smooth and seamless, allowing for the creation of a connected software stack.
+The classic headless CMS includes integrations with other tools, but those integrations often need to be customized to a particular use case, and don’t have deep support for features like search.

 DXPs also rely on microservice-based architecture, making it easy to build, test, and deploy applications.

-How Magnolia DXP achieves this
+How Magnolia DXP delivers

 Magnolia’s open and flexible architecture lets enterprises compose their tech stack as they see fit using their preferred digital technologies.

-3. True Omnichannel Possibilities
+3. True Omnichannel Delivery

-How Magnolia DXP achieves this
+How Magnolia DXP delivers

 Customers can then benefit from personalized content at scale wherever they interact with their favorite brands.
 Magnolia allows you to create and manage omnichannel campaigns, whether you want to build a new customer portal for your website or facilitate other digital interactions with customers.